metal-crow/Dark-Souls-PvP-AI/README.md

 time is arbitrary time animation runs. counts up. determines now long attack is, must be some array somewhere.
 over is number of times animation repeated

+  have a build flag which determines if the program uses my hadnwritten enural netowrk or someone elses library neural network